Who Built Stonehenge

 Columcille Megalith Park

-This park was inspired when William Corhea Jr. visited the Isle of Iona located in Scotland.
+This park was inspired when William Corhea Jr. visited the Isle of Iona in Scotland.
 Columcille includes the trilithon Thor’s Gate, the Glen of the Temple, and numerous megaliths strategically placed on the land.
 The Park is constantly evolving.

 There are over eighty standing stones throughout the park.
-Many visitors come here to meditate and come for retreats including Kirkridge Retreat and Study Center.
+Many visitors come here to meditate and come for retreats, including Kirkridge Retreat and Study Center.

 “This post contains affiliate links.
 If you use these links to buy something, I earn a commission.
 Thank you.”